Establishing Your CBD Dosage

 How much should I take?

-- Inhalation (vaporizer): Highest bioavailability, used to ease systemic pain, inflammation, anxiety, and stress.
+- Inhalation (vaporizer/smokable flower): Highest bioavailability.
 When inhaled, the cannabinoids and terpenes pass directly into the bloodstream from the lungs.
 Peak blood levels are achieved almost immediately, but do drop-off faster than other applications.
-We recommend inhalation for immediate relief, combined with either a sublingual or oral application to maintain relief.
-For details regarding our preloaded vaporizer kit, contact [email protected]

-Secondly, how our bodies respond to cannabinoids effects how many milligrams one should consume, and how our bodies respond is based solely upon our endocannabinoid system.
+As previously stated, how our bodies respond to cannabinoids effects how many milligrams one should consume, and how our bodies respond is based solely upon our endocannabinoid system.
 The endocannabinoid system (ECS) is responsible for a variety of biological functions, and can be found in each and every mammalian body.
 It naturally synthesizes the endocannabinoids our bodies produce, and can also be activated by phytocannabinoids, such as CBD and THC.
 The ECS also responds to terpenes, the pungent oils secreted by the cannabis plant.
 CBD and terpenes work synergistically together, meaning the therapeutic benefits of each are greatly intensified when combined.
 Your sensitivity (or lack-thereof) to CBD is based upon your body’s individual ECS, and its response to cannabinoids and terpenes.
-This is why how one responds to cannabis is different from one person to the next.
+This is why there is no universal response to cannabis, or even specific strains of cannabis.

 As an example, if three different people were to consume a strain of cannabis high in THC, you could potentially have three completely different reactions.
 One person could feel relaxed and at ease, one could feel anxious or paranoid, and the other could feel elated and energetic.
 Similarly, if three different people were to consume 20mg of our sublingual drops, one could feel tired, one could feel energized, and the other could feel nothing at all.
 The first person may need to take less, as 20mg is too sedating.
 The second is probably taking the perfect dose, and the third requires a bit more.